The Silent Suffering of Horses and the (In)human(e) Paradox

 Human beings have lived and worked with horses for more than 5,500 years.
-Some historians claim that modern civilization would not be built without the help of its hooves—to transport plows, pull carriages, march soldiers into battle, and carry messages of love and war across hundreds of kilometers, otherwise insurmountable.
+Some historians claim that modern civilization would not exist without the help of their hooves—to transport plows, pull carriages, march soldiers into battle, and carry messages of love and war across hundreds of kilometers, which would have been otherwise insurmountable.

 However, the reality of this species is not so romantic when we look at its present situation.

 The horse has natural characteristics ignored in our human society.
-Several recent studies that I will mention below show the proximity between the human and the horse, as well as their interpretation, observation, and adaptation concerning us.
-I want to highlight some topics on this subject:
+Several studies show the proximity between the human and the horse, as well as horses’ interpretations, observations, and adaptations to us.
+I want to highlight some topics on this subject.

-On social adaptation: The results of a study in 2017 showed that horses learn through the observation of other species, in this case, humans.
+A study from 2017 showed that horses learn through the observation of other species, in this case, humans.

-On observation and interpretation: A study carried out in 2016 revealed the first evidence of the horses’ abilities to interpret positive (happy) and negative (angry) human facial expressions in photographs.
-The angry faces induced responses indicative of a functional understanding of the stimuli: the horses exhibited a left-eye bias (lateralization usually associated with stimuli perceived as negative) and an increase in heart rate concerning these photographs.
+A study carried out in 2016 revealed the first evidence of horses’ abilities to interpret positive (happy) and negative (angry) human facial expressions in photographs.
+The angry faces induced responses indicative of a functional understanding of the stimuli: the horses exhibited a left-eye bias (lateralization usually associated with stimuli perceived as negative) and an increase in heart rate when shown these photographs.

 Another study published in May 2019 went further on this subject and showed that horses could even remember the emotional expressions they saw on human faces.

 Horses feel pain, a lot of pain.
 This pain is hidden by their nature of prey, which makes them demonstrate pain less than humans.
 But in this comparison, there is an interesting detail.
 The forensic veterinary pathologist Lydia Tong showed that the horse’s epidermis (the highest layer of skin where the nerves meet that feel the pain) was thinner than the human epidermis.
 This means that the horse has fewer skin cells between the source of the pain (for example, a whip) and its sensitive nerve endings.